matslil/sisdel/sisdel.md

   not.
 * *Privacy*.
 We share personal data in order to get service back.
 But we want to know that this data is not used in a way we do not approve to.
-This includes malicious developers as well as evesdropping third parties.
+This includes malicious developers as well as eavesdropping third parties.
 * *License*.
 All code is published with a certain license, and when code with different licenses are mixed, the application will have a